Does this test have other names?

 Dilantin, for epilepsy

-Nonsteroidal anti-inflammatory drugs, except aspirin
+Nonsteroidal anti-inflammatory medicines, except aspirin

 Being dehydrated or a diet too high or low in salt can also affect your results.